csinva/csinva.github.io/_notes/ml/unsupervised.md

   - all conditional distrs. can be given by neural net
 - can model using an RNN: e.g. char-rnn (karpathy, 2015): $\log p(x) - \sum_i \log p(x_i | x_{1:i-1})$, where each $x_i$ is a character
 - can also use masks
-  - masked autoencoder for distr. estimation - mask some weights so that autoencoder output is a factorized distr
+  - masked autoencoder for distr. estimation - mask some weights so that autoencoder output is a factorized distr.
     - pick an odering for the pixels to be conditioned on
   - ex.
 1d masked convolution on wavenet (use past points to predict future points)
   - ex. pixelcnn - use masking for pixels to the topleft